Great strategies start with a compelling mission, a clear and inspiring vision, or both.

 in favour of something like something like:

-"A world in which the elderly are not cast aside but are able to find renewed purpose through friendship and full, meaningful lives."
+"A world in which the elderly are not cast aside but find renewed purpose through friendship and full, meaningful lives."

 Some examples from well-known organisations: